jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2i.md

 The design was generous but the execution was imprudent.
 It did not understand the nature and causes of the distress it meant to relieve.

-Compared to any other bank, it was more liberal in=
+Compared to any other bank, it was more liberal in:
 - in granting cash accounts and
 - in discounting bills of exchange